LaunchCodeEducation/lchs/src/assignments/coded-messages.rst

 #.
 Define a function called ``alphabet_position`` with one parameter.
 The
    parameter receives a string containing a single letter.
 #.
 The function returns the *index* of that letter within the alphabet.
 #.
-The function should be *case-insensitive*.
+The function should be case-insensitive.
 Capital and lowercase letters
    return the same result.

    .. list-table:: Sample Results